Esri/esri-leaflet-demographic-layer/README.md

 Using theses demographic maps will use credits from your ArcGIS Online account.
 You can check the current cost of the demographic map service and learn more about credits [here](https://developers.arcgis.com/credits/)

-If you are using a [free development and testing](https://developers.arcgis.com/plans) account from [http://developers.arcgis.com](http://developers.arcgis.com).
-You can draw about 50,000 map views with the 50 credits per month you recive as part of that plan.
+If you are using a [free development and testing](https://developers.arcgis.com/plans) account from [http://developers.arcgis.com](http://developers.arcgis.com) you can draw 50,000 map views with the 50 credits per month you recive as part of that plan.

 Make sure you familiarize yourself with the [ArcGIS for Developers terms](https://developers.arcgis.com/en/terms/) and [FAQ](https://developers.arcgis.com/en/terms/faq/) before launching your application.